RobertGummesson/BuildTimeAnalyzer-for-Xcode/README.md

 Download the code and open it in Xcode, archive the project and export the build.
 Easy, right?

-If you are using on Xcode 7, instead use the [Xcode plug-in](https://github.com/RobertGummesson/BuildTimeAnalyzer-for-Xcode/releases/tag/v0.0.0-Plugin-for-Xcode7).
+If you are on Xcode 7, instead use the [Xcode plug-in](https://github.com/RobertGummesson/BuildTimeAnalyzer-for-Xcode/releases/tag/v0.0.0-Plugin-for-Xcode7).

 ## Contributions